lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 ---------
 ### Natural x steps
 #### **xstepsF** (x)

+This manual format is useful for different context where natural numbers can be much more readable.
+For instance, to write a sequence of melodic intervals using a diatonic scale as the step basis.
 Conversion formulae: normalized parameter _**p**_ to x-steps _**x**_ in  and inverse ([graph](https://www.desmos.com/calculator/3vy4gwjxcu)):

 <img src="formulae/norm2xsteps.svg" width="440">